zbarnes32/fs-journal/notes/june04.md

 that paired with "flex-grow" in the body section fills the full webpage, allowing the body section to grow instead of whitespace under the footer.

 overflow-y: scroll; would allow a scrollable body instead of a scrollable page.

+**After Hours Notes**

+For Flexbox purposes, the x-axis (horizontal) is the main axis and the y-axis (vertical) is the cross axis.

+display: flex; -- will display on the main axis unless flex-direction is set to column.

+justify-content aligns items on the main axis.
+1. flex-start
+2. flex-end
+3. center
+4. space-between
+5. space-around
+6. space-evenly

+align-items aligns items on the cross axis.
+1. flex-start
+2. flex-end
+3. center
+4. baseline (the text is align)

+flex-wrap will allow wrapping so the items are crammed on one line. align-content (unlocked when flex-wrap is set to wrap)

+gap allows gaps between each item.

+flex-grow: 1; can be used on an item to utilize the remaining flex space not being used.

+flex-shrink is used to determine how fast an item shrinks in comparison to the other items.

+flex-basis allows to override -- very niche

+align-self allows to override the align-items should you want an individual items to be different.

+order allows you to rewrite the order the items are laid out. --very niche